DibyenduBarmanOfficial/LSB-Steganography/README.md

 • The application should provide a option to decrypt the file

 • This has to be an command line application and all the options has to be passed as an command line argument

+**Compilation Process**

+Before going to compilation we have to know some essential points.
+In this project using files are beautiful.bmp, common.h, decode.c, encode.c, encode.h, main_test_encode_decode.c, secret.txt, types.h, '.bmp' is the image file, '.txt' is the text file which is contained a secret message, '.h' are the header file and '.c'  are the source file.
+Header files are used for function and variable declarations and Source files are used for function and variable definitions.
+Here we are using multiple files for the project so, we are compiling all C files at a time.
+For this reason, only all necessary files have to keep in the same directory.

+gcc *.c